Biology & Biotech Lab Technician

 Online Biology & Biotech Lab Technician Programs

-In 2018-2019, 101 schools offered a biology tech program of some type.
+In the 2020-2021 academic year, 100 schools offered some type of biology and biotech lab technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Is a Degree in Biology & Biotech Lab Technician Worth It?